 The World Poker Tour Inspires a New Dream

 I head back to my hotel room, giddy and exhausted.
 I will never forget this day.
 Best poker day ever.
 I have lots of other adventures, including meeting Doyle a second time and getting a free autographed copy of his autobiography.
-I realize a few days later it’s not my last Vegas adventure when hubby encourages me we should move to Vegas.
-We plan to be there in May 2023.
 Who knows, maybe one day I’ll be someone’s Phil Ivey or Doyle Brunson.